SaiSuchithGandla/git-github/README.md

 # git-github
-This is a tutorial file
+This is for tutorial purpose